COST GUIDES

 If you're looking for house cleaning costs on top of the clearance, check out our house cleaning cost guide.

-How much does house clearance cost?
+How much does house clearance cost in 2026?

 House clearance companies all have their own ways of charging and different prices for the services they offer.
 Some will charge you per volume, others by weight, and others may agree a one-off flat fee.